qlik-oss/sse-r-plugin/GetStarted.md

 _Prerequisites_: Visual Studio 2015 (or later)
 To be able to run the _SSEtoRserve_ plugin you must follow these steps:
 1. Open the `ServerSideExtension.sln` solution file located in the `csharp` folder.
+2. Note that there are two files missing in the ServerSideExtension project, ServerSideExtension.cs and ServerSideExtensionGrpc.cs.
+This is ok and will be automatically fixed in the following steps.
-2. Build the solution to pull down the dependent libraries.
+3. Build the solution to pull down the dependent NuGet packages and libraries (like Grpc.Tools).
-3. Rebuild the solution again.
+4. Rebuild the solution again.
+This time the missing files will be generated from the proto file (the protocol) using Grpc.Tools.
 Now you have your executables located in `csharp/SSEtoRserve/bin` folder.

 ## 3. Example Qlik apps
 There are several example Qlik apps located in the sense_apps and qlikview_apps folders.
 Here follows a short description of each and what functionalities are covered as well as dependent libraries.